Mohit1345/ai-receptionist/README.md

     pip install -r requirements.txt
     ```

 2. Set up your environment variables.
-Make sure to include the `GOOGLE_API_KEY` and `GEMINI_MODEL` (Model selected should support function calling) in .env.
+Make sure to include the `GOOGLE_API_KEY` and `GEMINI_MODEL` (Model selected should support function calling, here it is Gemini-1.5-flash) in .env.

 3. Run the main script:

     ```bash
-    python main.py
+    python required_flow.py
     ```